 RainMachine has the ability to download weather forecast data from multiple weather sources, then calculates Evapotranspiration-ET and estimates the water needs for the next few days.
-For example, NOAA provides forecast data for the entire US with a 1.5 Mile spatial resolution, allowing RainMachine to predict the watering adjustments by Reducing, Increasing or even Preventing watering.
+For example, NOAA provides forecast data for the entire US with a 1.5 Mile spatial resolution, allowing RainMachine to predict the watering adjustments by Reducing, Increasing, or even Preventing watering.

-Here are a couple Important Factors to consider when determining why your unit behaved the way it did.
+Here are a couple of Important Factors to consider when determining why your unit behaved the way it did.

 Forecasted Precipitation is the amount of rain forecasted to fall.

 Temperature, Wind, Relative Humidity directly relates to how much evaporation occurs.
 For example, high temperatures later in the week may require RainMachine to water more than in previous days.

 Freeze Protect can prevent the RainMachine from watering if the temperature goes below a certain threshold (default is 36F), avoiding irrigation water potentially freezing on your plants during a frost or cold day (Off by default).

 Restrictions can be set by Month, Day, or Hour, and will override a program if there is a conflict.

 Minimum Water Threshold if this is under the minimum you have set, the program will not water.
 This quantity will 'carry-over' to the next watering event.

 Field Capacity is the amount of soil moisture or water content held in the soil after excess water has drained away and the rate of downward movement has decreased.